 A Digital nomad is someone who works online and moves frequently.
-They usually only staying some weeks or months in one country or city, before moving to another one.
+They usually only stay some weeks or months in one country or city, before moving to another one.
 As travel is the essence of nomadism, digital nomads usually pack light.
 It means that they live with few things and their most valuable possessions are their laptop, mobile phone (their work tools), chargers and adapters.
 In general, they also need to reduce their costs to save money, not only before starting this journey but also during it.

 There are different sorts of digital nomads.
 Some can be self-employed such as entrepreneurs and freelancers, or work at a company that agrees on remote working.

 What does a digital nomad do?
 Teaching, programming, designing, assisting (virtual assistance), writing, editing, translating, coaching, interviewing… Anything you can work online.

 It is up to you to figure it out.
 Think about your skills and which tasks you can perform online.
 I have met digital nomads in different areas such as: Information Technology, Design, Social Media, Education, Communication.

 Pick something that does not require your physical presence.
 You can interact by Skype, appear.in, Whatsapp etc. Remember that your working hours can be different from your stakeholders, depending on your location.
 So you have to deal with this partial availability.
 I mean you and your stakeholders (customers, suppliers, partners, co-workers, employers).

 I view becoming a digital nomad as a process.
 So the first step is researching about it.
 The next one is planning.
 Believe me, you will need loads of planning and researching.